 China imposes import duties on foreign goods exported into China, with over 8,500 items taxed.
 The Chinese Government’s 2019 Customs Tariff Implementation Plan (in Chinese) provides a complete and comprehensive list of such goods.

-There are a range of import duties you should be aware of when exporting your goods to China.
+There is a range of import duties you should be aware of when exporting your goods to China.
 Luckily, because of the ChAFTA, many of these duties have been lowered.
 It is important to ask your freight forwarder the exact duties you have to pay as part of your shipment or consider if the importer will be paying these on your behalf.

 These import duties include: